US releases video of Russian jet dumping fuel on its drone

 The video excerpt released by the Pentagon does not show events before or after the apparent fuel-dumping confrontation.

-Defense Secretary Lloyd Austin and Joint Chiefs of Staff Chairman Gen. Mark Milley have spoken to their Russian counterparts about the destruction of the U.S. drone following the encounter with Russian fighter jets.
+Moscow has repeatedly voiced concern about U.S. intelligence flights near the Crimean Peninsula, which Russia seized from Ukraine in 2014 and illegally annexed.

+The top U.S. and Russian defense and military leaders spoke Wednesday about the destruction of the drone, underscoring the event's seriousness.

-The calls with Russian Defense Minister Sergei Shoigu and Chief of Russian General Staff Gen. Valery Gerasimov on Wednesday were the first since October.
+The calls between U.S. Defense Secretary Lloyd Austin, Joint Chiefs of Staff Chairman Gen. Mark Milley, Russian Defense Minister Sergei Shoigu and Gen. Valery Gerasimov, chief of Russian General Staff, were the first since October.

-While intercept attempts are not uncommon, the incident amid the war in Ukraine has raised concerns it could bring the United States and Russia closer to direct conflict.

-That the two countries’ top defense and military leaders were talking so soon after the encounter over the Black Sea underscored its seriousness.

 The Russian Defense Ministry said in its report of the call with Austin that Shoigu accused the U.S. of provoking the incident by ignoring flight restrictions the Kremlin had imposed because of its military operations in Ukraine.

+The Kremlin argues that by providing weapons to Ukraine and sharing intelligence information with Kyiv, the U.S. and its allies have effectively become engaged in the war, which is now in its 13th month.

-Russia also blamed “the intensification of intelligence activities against the interests of the Russian Federation.”
+Russia also blamed "the intensification of intelligence activities against the interests of the Russian Federation," the Defense Ministry said.

-Such U.S. actions “are fraught with escalation of the situation in the Black Sea area,” the Russian Defense Ministry said, warning that Moscow “will respond in kind to all provocations.”
+Such U.S. actions "are fraught with escalation of the situation in the Black Sea area," the ministry said, warning that Moscow "will respond in kind to all provocations."

+Sergei Aksenov, the Moscow-appointed head of Crimea, said he thinks Russia should act even more forcefully to put an end the U.S. surveillance flights in the area.

+"I personally think that our response in such situations should be tougher," Aksenov said on his messaging app channel.
+"We realize that attempted attacks on Crimea have been launched with Americans' guidance.
+In fact, they are a warring party."

 There did not appear to be any communications between the aircraft before the collision, Ryder added.